Music Library Reserve Policy

 - Reserve lists consisting of roughly five or less items may be placed on reserve behind the Music Services Desk, where students may request them for in-library use.
 These materials circulate for two hours at a time.

-Sound recordings for course reserves are accessible in the Audio Reserves System; registered students and assigned instructors can log in with their EUIDs and play content anywhere.
+Sound recordings for course reserves are accessible in Microsoft Stream; registered students and assigned instructors can log in with their EUIDs and play content for their course anywhere.
 Digital audio reserves are only accessible for the semester in question.

 Due to the digital system, physical reserves for sound recordings will not be continued.
 However, patrons wishing to access non-circulating items or older formats (LPs, cassette tapes, DATs) can do so by asking at the Music Services Desk during normal operating hours.

-To request audio items for reserve, teachers can send a list of LPCD call numbers and work titles or track numbers to Justin Lemons.
+To request audio items for reserve, teachers can send a list of LPCD call numbers and work titles or track numbers to the Music Access Services Manager.
 Maximum turnaround time is usually one week.

-Video cassettes and DVDs from the Music Library’s collection (call numbers MVC and MDVD, respectively) can be placed on physical reserves at the Media Library; please contact Justin Lemons regarding this.
+Video cassettes and DVDs from the Music Library’s collection (call numbers MVC and MDVD, respectively) can be placed on physical reserves at the Media Library; please contact the Music Access Services Manager regarding this.

 Personal Copy Materials

 If the UNT Libraries do not own one or more desired reserve items, personal copies may be placed on reserve.
 Such materials should be clearly marked with the owner’s name.
 Personal copies of books and scores are accessible by request for in-library use at the Music Services Desk, and they circulate for two hours at a time.